Broclly/Rogue.py/README.md

  |_|  \_\\____/ \_____|\____/|______(_)_|      |_|

 Hello!
 This is a personal project that involves making a (basic) video game out of python!
-Please be patient for updates as I am one person with my own life :3
+Please be patient for updates as I am one person with my own life :P